aisystant/docs/docs/en/systems-thinking-introduction/roles-and-a-successful-system/role-executors-agent-and-their-intention-strategy-and-plans.md

 title: 'Role Executors: Agent and Their Intention, Strategy, and Plans'
 ---

+# Role Executors: Agent and Their Intention, Strategy, and Plans

 When dealing with roles, it's important not to overlook the executor of the role as an agent.
 An agent can be a person or another subject (such as an organization, teams, or soon AI) who intends to take actions to eliminate dissatisfaction.
 A person is a broad concept^[For example, when talking about a person, one could also consider the organism and its structure.
 However, we won't delve into that, so the concept of "agent" helps narrow down the broad concept of "person."].
 We need to focus on the dissatisfactions and desires of a person, which drive their actions.

 When we talk about a person, there's a risk of veering into psychological terminology, which is less formal and not suitable for systems modeling.
 Therefore, to discuss the human-agent, the concept of "intention" is introduced^[Do not confuse: intention refers to the human-agent or executor, while preference relates to the role.
 So it is correct to say, "the person intends to take action," and "the person in the role has a role interest," or "the role has a role interest."
 From a systems thinking perspective, it is incorrect to say that 'a role has an intention' and that 'a person pursues a role interest.'].
 Intention allows us to discuss not the role, but its executor.
 Thus, "preference" relates to the role, while "intention" relates to the executor of the role.